Teach Marathi in UP schools for better job prospects of students in Maharashtra: BJP's Kripashankar Singh writes to Yogi | Politics

 Ahead of civic elections, including in Mumbai, Maharashtra BJP leader Kripashankar Singh has written to Uttar Pradesh chief minister Yogi Adityanath demanding the introduction of Marathi as an optional language in schools in the northern state.

-In a letter dated June 4, Singh said learning Marathi will improve the job prospects of UP students in Maharashtra, including in the state government.
+Singh stated that learning Marathi will improve the job prospects of UP students in Maharashtra, including in the state government.

+Taking a swipe, the ruling Congress said Singh's letter is the BJP's ''confession'' that the Adityanath government has failed to generate employment. ''If Marathi is made an optional language in secondary and higher secondary schools then that may help students in getting better jobs in Maharashtra.
+I request you to include Marathi as an optional language in Uttar Pradesh schools,'' Singh, who is vice president of Maharashtra BJP, said in the letter.

+Singh had served as a cabinet minister in the erstwhile Congress government in Maharashtra in 2004.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)